-- Secondary: Use of tobacco products and electronic cigarettes (including but not limited to vape pens and devices such as Juuls) will result in a 6 day suspension and required Tobacco Education class.
-Failure to complete tobacco education class will result in additional days of suspension.
-If the preponderance of the evidence is that the electronic cigarette contains an oil including THC Rule 11e below will apply. - e.
-Illegal Drugs, Counterfeit or Synthetic Drugs, Huffing (including the misuse of inhalants), and/or Drug Paraphernalia (including but not limited to rolling papers, bongs, pipes and scales) and misuse of chemical/material (organic or otherwise) that causes or is purported to cause a hallucinogenic/mind altering effect or might bring about a state of exhilaration, euphoria or of otherwise altering student's mood or behavior.

-• Under the Influence, Use or Possession

-- Elementary: 0-10 day suspension. - Secondary: - First Offense 5 10 day suspension or 3 6 days if on a Condensed Academic Term.
-Required drug/alcohol education class (failure to attend may result in additional days of suspension). - Second and subsequent Offenses 10 day suspension or 6 days if on a Condensed Academic Term.
+- Secondary: - First Offense: 1-10 day suspension or 1-6 days if on a Condensed Academic Term and required Tobacco Education class.
+Use, sale or distribution electronic cigarettes (including but not limited to vape pens and devices such as Juuls) will result in a 3-10 day suspension or 3-6 days if on a Condensed Academic Term and required Tobacco Education class.
+Failure to complete tobacco education class will result in additional days of suspension for insubordination.
+If the preponderance of the evidence is that the electronic cigarette contains an oil including THC Rule 11e below will apply. - Second and subsequent Offenses: 5-10 day suspension or 3-6 days if on a Condensed Academic Term and required Tobacco Education class.
+Failure to complete tobacco education class will result in additional days of suspension for insubordination.
+Use, sale or distribution electronic cigarettes (including but not limited to vape pens and devices such as Juuls) will result in a 10 day suspension or 6 days if on a Condensed Academic Term and required Tobacco Education class.
+Failure to complete tobacco education class will result in additional days of suspension for insubordination. - e.
+Illegal Drugs, Counterfeit or Synthetic Drugs.
+Including huffing materials (including the misuse of inhalants), Drug Paraphernalia (including but not limited to rolling papers, bongs, pipes and scales) and the misuse of chemical/material (organic or otherwise) that causes or is purported to cause a hallucinogenic/mind altering effect or might bring about a state of exhilaration, euphoria or of otherwise altering student's mood or behavior. - Under the Influence, Use or Possession of Illegal Drugs, Counterfeit or Synthetic Drugs, Huffing materials/inhalants, or other Chemical/material (organic or otherwise) - Elementary: 0-10 day suspension. - Secondary: - First Offense 5 10 day suspension or 3 6 days if on a Condensed Academic Term.
+Required drug/alcohol education class (failure to attend may result in additional days of suspension for insubordination). - Second and subsequent Offenses 10 day suspension or 6 days if on a Condensed Academic Term.
 For secondary students, after the second offense the administration may make a recommendation for long-term suspension.
-Required drug/alcohol education class (failure to attend may result in additional days of suspension)
+Required drug/alcohol education class (failure to attend may result in additional days of suspension for insubordination) - Possession of drug paraphernalia - Elementary: 0-10 day suspension. - Secondary: - First Offense 5 10 day suspension or 3 6 days if on a Condensed Academic Term.
+Required drug/alcohol education class (failure to attend may result in additional days of suspension for insubordination). - Second and subsequent Offenses 10 day suspension or 6 days if on a Condensed Academic Term.
+For secondary students, after the second offense the administration may make a recommendation for long-term suspension.
+Required drug/alcohol education class (failure to attend may result in additional days of suspension for insubordination)